 Let Your Voice Be Heard: Vote!

-We are fortunate to live in a country where we have the right to vote, and by voting have a say in how our government is run.
-We encourage you to take advantage of our power to create change in the way our clients are treated and how we conduct our practice.
-ASHA members account for more than 166,000 votes across the country—together we have a powerful message to share!
+We are fortunate to live in a country where we have the right to vote and, by voting, have a say in how our government is run.
+Take advantage of your power to create change in the way your patients, clients, and students are treated and how we conduct our practice.
+ASHA members account for more than 211,000 votes across the country—together we have a powerful message to share!